ScottPlot/ScottPlot.NET/content/faq/compare/index.md

 ## Similar Plotting Libraries for .NET

 **⚠️ WARNING: This section is a work in progress.** I started reviewing these libraries in 2019 but never finished.
 I at least produced code examples for most of these libraries.
-You can see that work in progress here: [CsharpDataVis](https://swharden.com/CsharpDataVis/#free-and-open-source-charting-libraries)
+You can see that work in progress here: [C# Data Visualization](https://swharden.com/csdv/)

 ### Free
 * Microsoft Charting